 Finally, there’s Dirty Coast (No. 5704).
 Like Bootsy’s, it churns out New Orleans Pride T-shirts and witty post-modern decals for $20 or so that are a southern answer to Brooklyn Industries (bestsellers include “Be a New Orleanean Wherever You Are” and “New Orleans, So Far Behind We’re Ahead”).
 Owner Blake Haney fired up his business online a month after Katrina and set up this boutique just over a year ago.
 Do drop in.

 Want to design for us?

 We are always looking for great designers and illustrators to help bring our concepts to life.
-We are also open to new ideas for products.
-If it fits with the brand we are in business.
-Feel free to send Blake an email if you are interested. email@example.com
+If it fits with the brand, we are in business.
+Send an email to Blake if you are interested. email@example.com

 We are local.

 To pull off anything authentic in New Orleans you must know the culture in and out.
-If there is anything New Orleanians hate, it is posers and those who try to “manufacture” what we produce naturally just by being who we are and living through our summers.
-If we were not from here, we could never create designs that struck the right chord.
-The same goes for our customers.
-It is your link to New Orleans that makes you a fan of Dirty Coast.
-There is little other reason to wear our product than to be proud of what New Orleans means.
+If there is anything New Orleanians hate, it is posers and those who try to “manufacture” what we produce naturally by being who we are and accepting of others.
+There is little reason to wear our product other than to be proud of what New Orleans means.
 Chris Rose may have put it best when he said, “I have found along the way that the longer you live in New Orleans, the more unfit you become to live anywhere else.”